QuantGov/documentation/docs/tutorial/first_corpus.markdown

 corrections or withdrawals.
 Inside the zip folder, the documents are organized by folders corresponding to the sections.
 The file names are the order in which the rules for that section were obtained, and the files contain the text of the rule proposal.
-So for example, the file at `money/0032.txt` inside the zip file is the 32nd proposed rule that appeared in the *Federal Register*'s section called "Money" in 2016.
+For example, the file at `money/0032.txt` is the 32nd proposed rule that appeared in the *Federal Register*'s section called "Money" in 2016.

-To turn this set of documents into a QuantGov corpus, we need to do two things: add them to the file structure, and tell `driver.py` how to provide them.
+To turn this set of documents into a QuantGov corpus, we need to do two things: add them to the file structure, and tell `driver.py` how to use them.
 To do the first step, create a new folder in the corpus's `data` folder named `clean`.
 Then unzip the downloaded file and copy the section folders into the `data/clean` folder.
 The file structure should now look like this: